 Experiential education is a key component of the College’s process of preparing strong engineering talent.
 Internships and co-ops are periods of institutionally supervised, engineering-related, work experiences that supplement formal academic classwork.
-Experiential learning opportunities help ISU engineering students see the practicality of their coursework, develop workplace skills, and generally prepare students to hit the ground running when they secure that first full-time position.
+Experiential learning opportunities help ISU engineering students see the practicality of their coursework, develop workplace skills, and generally prepare students to hit the ground running when they secure that first post-grad position.

 While there must be a strong student development component to the work experience, companies also benefit in a number of ways.